RenatoCesarF/back-to-pixels/posts/discovering-meta-tags-plus-website-uptades.md

 author: 'renato'
 cover_image: 'https://i.imgur.com/RueCNhG.png'
 excerpt: 'How I maneged to make our posts look amazing in social midia using meta tags and new website features that I added recently'
-categories: [BLOG, NEXTJS, PROGRAMMING, DESIGN]
+categories: [BLOG, NEXTJS, PROGRAMMING, DESIGN, RINGS]
 ---